cric96/phd-course-python-binding/README.md

 # Outline
 - How to handle (conceptually) Python-native interaction
 - Main alternatives in the current landscape (see [/base-binding-python](/base-binding-python/))
+    - For more details, please refer to this [guide](https://realpython.com/python-bindings-overview/)
 - A guided example with [raylib](https://www.raylib.com/index.html) (see [/raylib-binding-python](/raylib-binding-python/))

 ---